openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

    You must have the matching private key to access instances associated with this key.

-To associate a key with an instance on boot, add :option:`--key_name mykey` to your command line.
+To associate a key with an instance on boot, add :option:`--key-name mykey` to your command line.
 For example:

 .. code-block:: console

-   $ nova boot --image ubuntu-cloudimage --flavor 2 --key_name mykey myimage
+   $ nova boot --image ubuntu-cloudimage --flavor 2 --key-name mykey myimage

 When booting a server, you can also add arbitrary metadata so that you can more easily identify it among other running instances.
 Use the